Xilinx/Vitis_Libraries/docs/index.rst

 L1 provides the low-level primitives used to build kernels.

-The recommend flow to evaluate and test L1 components is described as follows using the Vivado HLS tool.
+The recommend flow to evaluate and test L1 components is described as follows using the Vitis HLS tool.
 A top level C/C++ testbench (typically `main.cpp` or `tb.cpp`) prepares the input data, passes this to the design under test (typically `dut.cpp` which makes the L1 level library calls) then performs any output data post processing and validation checks.

 A Makefile is used to drive this flow with available steps including `CSIM` (high level simulation), `CSYNTH` (high level synthesis to RTL), `COSIM` (cosimulation between software testbench and generated RTL), VIVADO_SYN (synthesis by Vivado), and VIVADO_IMPL (implementation by Vivado).
 The flow is launched from the shell by calling `make` with variables set as in the example below: